New York City Condos for Sale

 - Estimated time frame: 1 – 3 days

 It’s essential to understand how much you can afford to spend.
 Condo apartments typically require at least 10% down.
 Down payments can vary from building to building, with some allowing for as little as 5%.
-Despite many condos accepting 10%, most banks in today’s market require 20% down.
+Although buildings accept 10%, most banks in today’s market require 20% down.
 If purchasing a condo in a new development, the down payment could also vary.

-Submit a mortgage pre-approval application with several lenders.
-Most sellers will not take an offer seriously unless you’ve, been pre-approved, and by submitting mortgage applications to multiple lenders, you’ll have more choice in which one you choose.
+Submit a mortgage preapproval application with several lenders.
+Most sellers will not take an offer seriously unless you’ve been pre-approved.
 Knowing your pre-approved rate will also let you know what your budget is.
-While it may be tempting to go for a property that matches the maximum pre-approved rate, it’s better not to.
+While it may be tempting to choose a property that matches the maximum pre-approved rate, it’s better not to.
 The price may rise later in negotiations, so giving yourself a little breathing room is better.

 Finding a Condo

 The length of your search will vary depending on what you are looking for.
-The average buyer sees 15-20 apartments before deciding on one.
+The average buyer sees 15buyer’srtments before deciding on one.
 Our buyer’s agent will work closely with you to determine your priorities in finding a home.
-It’s sporadic to find a home that ticks all the boxes to list those things you need and not so much.
+Finding a home that ticks all the boxes to list those things you need is sporadic, but not so much.
 Our agents will then find condos that match your criteria and arrange a private viewing.

 Negotiation

-Estimate the fair market value of a condo at the current market rate.
+Estimate the fair market value based on the current market rate.
 The critical thing to keep in mind is that everything is negotiable.
-At Elika, we use a 4-6 data point analysis to estimate the approximate fair value.
+Elika uses a 4-6 data point analysis to estimate the approximate fair value.
 Our detailed report brings meaning to the numbers and helps you submit the right offer and start negotiations on the right foot.
 With our agents’ advice and negotiating skills, you can expect to get your condo for a fair price.
 This stage can take time as offers and counteroffers go back and forth between both parties.

 Contract Signing

-Once a price is accepted, it’s time to write up a contract of sale.
-The seller’s attorney will draw up the contract of sale for your attorney.
+Once a price is accepted, the deal sheet will be circulated.
+The seller’s attorney will then draw up a contract of sale for your attorney.
 The buyer’s attorney will then complete due diligence.
 The due diligence involves reviewing minutes and financial statements of the building and checking for any liens against the property.
 Upon review, the buyers sign the contract and forward it with a 10% deposit.
 The sellers will then execute the contract.
-The quicker you can sign the contract, the better.
+The quicIt’syou can sign the contract, the better.
 It’s essential to remember that in NYC, an agreement is only binding after both parties have signed.
 Possible contingencies: Financing, Board Approval, closing dates.

 Mortgage Application